hollerith/ffs/README.md

        pattern matches any value in the range of 00:00 to 59:59 for the minutes and seconds. ffs -f "\.log\.\d$" -s "^(09|10|11|12|13|14|15):[0-5][0-9]:[0-5][0-9]"

-       Search to exclude the node_modules directory from the search: ffs -f '^(!.*node_modules).*$' -s 'react'
+       Search only the node_modules directory from the search: ffs -f '^(.*node_modules).*$' -s 'react'

-       List all files under git version control in tests directory: ffs tests -g
+       List all files including not git version control in tests directory: ffs tests -g

-       Use shorthand globbing pattern to specify start directory and file pattern: ffs ~/Downloads/*.iso

 AUTHOR
        Eliot Alderson